John Gavin: Stardom: A Time to Love and a Time to Die

 Gavin's break was the lead in A Time to Love and a Time to Die (1958), directed by Douglas Sirk from the novel by Erich Maria Remarque.
 His casting drew comparisons with the casting of the similarly inexperienced Lew Ayres in Universal's film version of All Quiet on the Western Front (1931).
 Sirk cast Gavin for the young actor's inexperience, fresh looks, and earnest manner.
 The film was not a success when it was released, although Gavin received praise for his performance.

 A series of classic films

-Before A Time to Love and a Time to Die had been released, Gavin was cast by Douglas Sirk supporting Lana Turner in Imitation of Life (1959).
-Unlike A Time to Love and a Time to Die, this was a box-office success and Gavin was voted most promising male newcomer for his performance in the film by the Motion Picture Exhibitor.
+Before A Time to Love and a Time to Die had been released, Gavin was cast by Douglas Sirk to support Lana Turner in Imitation of Life (1959).
+Unlike his previous film this was a box-office success, and Gavin was voted Most Promising Male Newcomer for his performance in the film by the Motion Picture Exhibitor.